yzfneo/yzfneo.github.io/_posts/2025-09-20-us-history-guide.md

 ---
 layout: post
-title: "Interactive Guide: History of the United States (1490 - Present)"
+title: "History of the United States"
 date: 2025-09-20
 categories: history
 tags: [United-States, American-History, Interactive-Guide, Education, Timeline]
 excerpt: "An interactive exploration of American history from pre-colonial times to the present day.
 This comprehensive guide covers major events, figures, and developments that shaped the United States."
 ---

-# Interactive Guide: History of the United States (1490 - Present)
+# History of the United States (1490 - Present)

 This interactive guide provides a comprehensive overview of American history, from the pre-colonial era through modern times.
 Click through the sections to explore different periods and key events that shaped the United States.